-In the far north of the American continent, there is approximate of 14.300 veterinarians working both with livestock, wildlife and companion animals for the major part.
-Currently, in Canada, the majority of veterinarians are female, 8.018 vets to be exact, and the male veterinarians count 6.327.
-Like almost everywhere, the percentage favoring the female professionals increases yearly and constantly.
-The number of private veterinary practices in Canada is 3.240.
+In the far north of the American continent, there are approximately 12.921 veterinarians working both with livestock, wildlife, and companion animals for the major part.
+Currently, in Canada, the majority of veterinarians are female, 7.881 of vets to be exact, and the male veterinarians count 5.168

-Out of 10 Canadian provinces, most of the veterinarians work in Ontario, Quebec and British Columbia, numbers suitable to the human population in the areas, while at the bottom of the list are the territories (Northwest, Yukon, Nunavut), Newfoundland and Labrador, and New Brunswick.
+Out of 10 Canadian provinces, most of the veterinarians work in Alberta, British Columbia, and Manitoba (numbers are suitable to the human population in the areas).
+While at the bottom of the list the three bottom territories are Saskatchewan, the Territories, and Unknown Locations across the country.